brilboy/brilboy/README.md

 - 👋 Hi, I’m Jibs
-- 👀 I’m interested in Data
+- 👀 I’m passionate in Data
-- 🌱 I’m currently learning Python and SQL autodidactly
+- 🌱 I’m currently learning Python and SQL via YouTube
-- 💞️ I’m looking to collaborate on Data Project
+- 💞️ I’m looking to collaborate on Data Science or Machine Learning Project
-- 📫 How to reach me @ajibrilhemdi on Instagram or linkedin.com/in/ajibrilhemdi on Linkedin
+- 📫 You can reach me @ajibrilhemdi on Instagram or linkedin.com/in/ajibrilhemdi on Linkedin

 <!---
 brilboy/brilboy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.